apallath/WHAM/README.md

 ## Details

-### Binned formulation (`WHAM.binned`)
-- Implemented using self-consistent iteration (baseline/debugging)
-- Implemented using log-likelihood maximization for superlinear convergence

-### Binless formulation/MBAR (`WHAM.binless`) [preferred]
+### Binless formulation/MBAR (`WHAM.binless`) [more accurate]
-- Implemented using self-consistent iteration (baseline/debugging)
+- Implemented using log-likelihood maximization for superlinear convergence and self-consistent iteration (as a baseline/for debugging)
+- Support for both 1D and multidimensional* umbrella sampling.
+- Support for reweighting 1D profiles to 2D (in a second related order parameter).

+### Binned formulation (`WHAM.binned`) [faster]
-- Implemented using log-likelihood maximization for superlinear convergence
+- Implemented using log-likelihood maximization for superlinear convergence and self-consistent iteration (as a baseline/for debugging)
+- Support for both 1D and multidimensional* umbrella sampling.

 Both log-likelihood maximization approaches can use multiple nonlinear optimization algorithms.
 Read the documentation to see which algorithms are available.

-Binless WHAM supports reweighting and binning 2D free energy profiles given a related (unbiased) order parameter.

 ## Installation